 Meanwhile, spectators turn out in large numbers for the PBI Tennis Show, held weekly from December into April (and much more often during the BNP Paribas Open).
 It has been called "The Harlem Globetrotters of Tennis," a moniker that suggests a combination of extraordinary ball handling served up with large doses of humor.
 Leupold himself has traveled internationally with the show (which has now touched down in 99 countries), and it never fails to please.

-Courts & Fees.
-The complex consists of 20 courts: 15 hard (6 with lights), 3 clay, and 2 grass.
-These are bordered by beds of flowers, oleander hedges, Flow flowering shrubs, and a scattering of trees.
-Court fees: $24/hour on hard, $28/hour on clay, $32/hour on grass.
+Courts.
+The complex consists 18 tennis courts—13 hard (6 with lights), 3 clay, and 2 grass—and 8 pickleball courts.
+These are bordered by beds of flowers, oleander hedges, colorful shrubs, and a scattering of trees.

 Caveat: There are times when huge conventions fill the hotel, potentially snatching up all the best tee times, spa appointments, and court reservations.
 To better cater to its vacationers, Marriott established a Guest Services desk whose staff calls guests 14-21 days in advance of arrival offering to make the same kinds of appointments or reservations for them, including tennis.
 It's called Vacation Planning, and if for some reason you haven't heard from them, give the hotel a call and set up whatever you need in advance.